CharuGupta-eng/vsdOSPowerCalc/README.md

 ## Unit of output displayed by power analysis tool
-Both leakage and average switching power are displayed in Watts.
+Both leakage and average switching power are displayed in Watts and MicroWatts.

 ### If there is an issue running tool, please contact administrator for support or report in “issues” section of GitHub